- What is a migraine?

 - Dietary changes

-Additionally, there are several ongoing clinical trials testing new migraine treatments, such as monoclonal antibodies, calcitonin gene-related peptide (CGRP) inhibitors, transcranial magnetic stimulation (TMS), vagus nerve stimulation (VNS), and many more.
+There are several ongoing clinical trials testing new migraine treatments, such as transcranial magnetic stimulation (TMS) and vagus nerve stimulation (VNS).
 While trials take years to complete, the hope is that these and other new treatments will provide much-needed relief for those suffering from migraines.

 Migraine questions and answers